Blisse/blisse.github.com/_posts/2015-10-18-lovetheprocess.md

 I don't remember what happened after that.
 It was awful.

----

-The most important thing we can do, is love what we do.

-> "If you're never afraid of winning or losing, how can you ever be defeated?"

-When you love the journey, the sting of failure can never erase the beauty of the steps leading up to it.
-When we place too much value in the end result, we forget about all the value poured into getting to the end in the first place.
-When we value winning too much, we leave a void only satisfied by uncertain, fleeting success.
-But if we fill that void every step of the way by treasuring each and every step, we can never fail to fill that void, and thus we can never truly be defeated.

----

-So we finished the day not knowing how we did.
+I have no clue how well we did.
 We were too embarrassed to hear the results.
 And that was that.

+---

 One year later, we tried again.
 Grade 12.
 We wanted to avenge our failure from last year and make it down the ramp this time.
 We didn't want to make the same mistakes as last time.